framdani/libasm/README.md

    - section .bss    : the bss section is used for declaring variables

 ## Registers
+There are 3 types of memory : regiters, memory addresses(RAM) and constants.
-The registers store data elements for processing without having to access the memory.
+Registers are very fast , they store data elements for processing without having to access the memory.
 A limited number of registers are built into the processor chip.

 ![alt text](https://blog.oursin.eu/images/asm_registers.png)
 #### Instructions